Live Unit Testing with Visual Studio 2017

 Live Unit Testing coverage visualization is updated immediately as you modify code in the code editor.
 While processing the edits, visualization changes to indicate that the data is not up-to-date by adding a round timer image below the passing, failing, and not covered symbols, as the following figure shows.

-Getting information on successful or failed tests
+Get information on successful or failed tests

 By hovering over the succeeded or failed symbol in the code window, you can see how many tests are hitting that line.
 If you click on the symbol, you can see the status of the individual tests, as the following figure shows: